isabella232/experience-manager-xml-documentation-learn.en/help/tutorials/web-editor/native-pdf-web-editor.md

 ## Generate a PDF output

+Once you have configured the output preset you can generate output from the Presets panel, using the **Generate Preset** feature.

 1. Under the **Author** tab, select the **Repository** View.
 This opens the Repository panel.

 2. In the Repository panel, open the DITA map file in **Map View**.